William H. Robinson, Vice Provost for Academic Advancement &

 - Event Planning

 Sonya Hubbard is the Senior Assistant for the Office for Inclusive Excellence.
-She moved here from Michigan for family, and has been at Vanderbilt for three years.
-Sonya holds a BS in Financial Markets and Investments from Wayne State University in Detroit, MI.
-In her spare time she loves to read, draw, take nature walks, and set goals to improve herself so that she can give back and improve the world in her own small way.
+She moved here from Michigan for family and has been at Vanderbilt since 2017.
+Sonya holds a BS in Financial Markets and Investments from Wayne State University in Detroit, MI, and in her spare time, she loves to read, draw, take nature walks, and organize.